Pareekshit08/WebDev-Udemy-/README.md

 Ensure you have your own MailChimp API keys.
 Visit http://localhost:[port]/.(enter the port number displayed in the terminal) in your browser to view the project.

 ## 6. To-Do List
-The To-Do List is a simple web application for managing tasks.
+The To-Do List is a simple web application built with HTML, CSS, JavaScript, Node.js, Express.js, and MongoDB.
+It allows users to efficiently manage their tasks by providing features for creating, viewing, updating, and deleting tasks.
+The application's intuitive interface enables users to seamlessly organize their tasks, with features such as responsive design ensuring a smooth user experience.
+With its CRUD (Create, Read, Update, Delete) operations and MongoDB backend.
 ### Setting Up
 Open your bash terminal and run the below code.